bradpenney/learn_enterprise_linux/content/basictoolset/usingTheCommandLine.md

 ## CLI Command Syntax

-Most standard commands are made up of 3 compoenents - the second and third are sometimes optional, depending on the context:
+Most standard commands are made up of 3 components - the second and third are sometimes optional, depending on the context:

 1) Command
-2) Option (optional, depdending on context)
+2) Option (optional, depending on context)
 3) Argument (optional, depending on context)

 For example, a standard command could be: